Usually face-down in a vat of Baileys? You can do better than that! Nail your Christmas drink choices like a pro. Bottoms up!

 If you’ve made it to New Year’s Eve and you’re not a quivering wreck.
 Well done.
 But a night on the Champers can leave your mouth feeling like the Sahara, opt for Taittinger Nocturne, the perfect end of evening bubbles.
 It’s still a dry Champers but has a little more sugar for smoother taste.
 Now pop a couple of paracetamol, collapse in a heap and sleep.
 See you on the 1 February.

 Pop in to see owner Barnaby and Polly, they’re open until 4pm on Christmas Eve, they’re very very helpful.
-You can even give them the amount you want to spend and they’ll great a mixed box for you (plus you get 10% off 12 bottles or more – code CHRISTMAS18).
-They even offer delivery, if you’re too tipsy to make the drive.
+You can even give them the amount you want to spend and they’ll great a mixed box.
+They even offer delivery, if you’re too tipsy to make the drive – free if you live within 20 miles of the Hungerford shop or if you’ve spent £300+.
 Hic!